 How it works

 A Private Send moves funds in two on-chain steps separated by a shielded pool.
 The wallet first deposits the user’s funds into the pool; the privacy layer then withdraws to the recipient from the pool.
 The deposit and the withdrawal are not publicly linked.
 When the user enables privacy on a send and chooses a token, amount, and recipient, the wallet requests a prepared order from the privacy enclave.
 The enclave returns a signed order that includes the privacy fee and the deposit calldata.
 The wallet verifies the response signature, the request nonce, the deposit destination against an allowlist of known privacy-layer contracts, and reconciles the amount before asking the user to sign.
 For ERC-20 tokens, the user signs an approval transaction before the deposit.
 Native-token sends skip this step.
 The user then signs the deposit, which moves the funds from their wallet into the shielded pool.
 Inside the pool the funds are represented as private notes; the deposit and the later withdrawal are not publicly linked.
 The privacy layer then issues a private withdrawal that delivers the funds to the recipient.
 The amount debited from the user’s wallet equals the requested send amount plus the privacy fee.
 The fee is disclosed before the user confirms.
+Once the deposit has been submitted, the wallet polls the order for delivery status.
+A top-level failure reported by the privacy layer surfaces immediately as a failed send rather than waiting for the polling window to time out.
 The send lifecycle includes an explicit verification gate before the deposit.
 If any verification step fails, Private Send is disabled for that transaction and the wallet falls back to the normal transfer path.Privacy modes

 The wallet exposes two modes.
 Both break the link between the sender’s wallet and the public delivery; they differ in whether the recipient and amount are also shielded.
 Sender-private.
 The default mode described in How it works.
 The sender’s wallet is unlinkable from the delivery transaction.
 The recipient address and amount remain visible on the delivering transaction.
 Fully-shielded transfers.
 The recipient receives funds at a one-time stealth address derived from their viewing key, and the delivering transaction does not expose the final recipient or the amount.
 The only divergence from the sender-private flow is the final delivery leg: the private withdrawal targets a stealth address rather than a plain recipient address.
 Anonymity-set considerations are stronger in this mode because no recipient or amount metadata is exposed on chain.What is and isn’t private